khanna98/Improving-Coding-Concepts/javaScript/README.md

 1. Clone into this repository. :sunglasses:
 2. Write your algorithm. :punch:
 3. Submit the pull request with proper description and some screenshots. :ok_hand:
-4. Wait for the reviews and Boom :boom: your algorithm is right here. :100:
+4. Wait for the reviews and Boom :boom: your code is right here. :100: